2017 AIM Photonics Summer Academy

 July 24-28, 2017

-(AIM Summer Academy is now in session.
+(AIM Summer Academy is now closed.
 To subscribe to and learn about upcoming AIM Photonics Academy offerings, please join our mailing list.
 You can subscribe at the bottom of the page.)

 Massachusetts Institute of Technology, Cambridge, MA USA

 Come to MIT this summer for a week of intensive short courses on integrated photonics: materials, devices, integrated photonic circuit design, chip fabrication and system applications.

 NEW: Download the AIM Summer Academy Schedule (with room numbers)